danielRibeiro27/batchlab-aws-angular-app/README.md

-# BatchLab
+# BatchLab – Async Batch Processing Lab

 ## Overview

-BatchLab is an asynchronous batch processing API.
-The system receives processing requests (jobs), publishes these tasks to a queue, processes them in the background, and allows you to track the status via a simple API and UI.
+BatchLab is a cloud‑native async batch processing system.
+Users submit batch jobs through an API and a simple UI.
+Jobs are queued, processed asynchronously, and their status can be tracked end‑to‑end.

-The focus is on **functional delivery in 4 days**, with a clear architecture, controlled scope, and exclusive use of **managed services**, compatible with GitHub Codespaces.
+The goal is **real delivery in 4 consecutive days**, with strict scope control, clear ownership, and managed services only (Codespaces‑friendly).

 ---

-## Definitive Stack
+## Final Stack

 ### Backend

-* .NET 8 (ASP.NET Core Minimal API)
+* .NET 8 – ASP.NET Core Minimal API
 * AWS SDK for .NET
 * Messaging: AWS SQS (Standard Queue)
 * Persistence: AWS DynamoDB

 ### Frontend

-* Angular (standalone, no Nx)
+* Angular (standalone app, no Nx)
-* Communication via HTTP with the API

 ### Environment

 * GitHub Codespaces
-* Local execution via `dotnet run` and `ng serve`
+* Run via `dotnet run` and `ng serve`
 * Configuration via environment variables

-### Outside the technical scope

-* Docker as a development requirement
-* Caching (Redis)
+### Explicitly Out of Scope

+* Authentication / Authorization
-* Authentication/authorization
+* Redis / caching
-* Advanced observability
+* Observability stack
-* Infrastructure as code
+* Infrastructure as Code
+* Docker as a dev requirement

 ---